-Anthony shares his story of his Amazon shopping addiction and how he eventually turned things around and broke the consumerist cycle to live a more meaningful life.
+Anthony shares the story of his Amazon shopping addiction and how he eventually turned things around and broke the consumerist cycle to live a more meaningful life.
 Now his mission is to help others like him break the twitch too.
-It’s not uncommon to fall into a never ending shopping spree, but it’s not impossible to get out and make it right.
+It’s not uncommon to fall into a never-ending shopping spree, but it’s not impossible to get out and make it right.

 The Dark Side of Convenience